 AFIRM: Autism Focused Intervention Resources and Modules

-The NPDC is currently updating online modules for each of the 27 evidence-based practices.
-The new modules are called Autism Focused Intervention Resources and Modules (AFIRM).
+The NPDC created online modules for each of the 27 evidence-based practices identified in the 2014 NPDC review.
+The modules are called Autism Focused Intervention Resources and Modules (AFIRM).

 Each module will guide the learner through how to use the practice by focusing on the three specific steps of